WebAssembly/design/AstSemantics.md

 proposed to allow setting protection and creating mappings within the contiguous linear memory.

+In the MVP, the result type of `page_size` is `int32`; in the future, support support for page sizes requiring a type of `int64` may be added.
+The page size is an unsigned integer which is a power of 2 and at least 1024. `page_size` traps if the actual page size cannot be represented under these constraints.

 ## Local variables

 Each function has a fixed, pre-declared number of local variables which occupy a single